samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 #### Passive Checks

 Ability checks normally represent a character’s active effort to accomplish something, but occasionally you need a passive measure of how good a character is at doing a thing.
 Passive Perception is the most common example.
-(See “[Perception](#Perception)” later in this chapter.)
+(See "[Perception](#Perception)" later in this chapter.)
 You can extend the concept of a passive ability check to other abilities and skills.

 For example, if your game features a lot of social interaction, you can record each character’s Passive Insight score, calculated in much the same way as Passive Perception: 10 plus all modifiers that normally apply to a Wisdom ([Insight](/sources/dnd/free-rules/playing-the-game#Skills)) check.